xenonview-com/view-java-sdk/README.md

 // ...
 // Successful subscription of the middle tier xenon.initialSubscription(tierGold);
 // ...
+// Successful subscription of the middle tier with term and price xenon.initialSubscription(tierGold, term, price, method);
+// ...
 // Successful subscription to the top tier xenon.initialSubscription(tierPlatium);